steno-aarhus/research/onboarding/getting-started-phd/index.md

 :   Affiliated PhD students have profiles on our website: A photo and a
     short description of the PhD project.
-Our colleague Claus Hastrup can help out with the photo, please contact Inger for an appointment with Claus, and fill in the attached project form and return it to Inger.
+Our colleague Claus Hastrup can help out with the photo, please contact Inger for an appointment with Claus, and fill in the project form and return it to Inger.

 PhD network and facebook